Pediatric Sleep Visit Cost in Wassau, WI

 What Can I Do?

 Sleep breathing disorders in children and adolescents are more common than you might think.
 Recent studies have even shown sleep disorders in toddlers and even infants.
-Poor sleep quality and/or quantities in children are associated with a number of different problems.
-Specialists say that factors such as developmental, behavioral, academic, and social difficulties, as well as weight abnormalities and other health problems are all associated with childhood sleep disorders.
+Poor sleep quality and/or quantity in children are associated with several different problems.
+Specialists say that factors such as developmental, behavioral, academic, and social difficulties, as well as weight abnormalities and other health problems, are all associated with childhood sleep disorders.
 Children suffering from pediatric sleep disorders have trouble falling or staying asleep; physiological problems such as obstructive sleep apnea and sleep disordered breathing are likely factors affecting your child’s sleep.
-Not only is poor sleep in children causing problems in their daily and everyday life, it can also begin to take its toll on family dynamics and parental or sibling sleep.
+Not only is poor sleep in children causing problems in their daily and everyday lives, but it can also begin to take its toll on family dynamics and parental or sibling sleep.

-Sleep disordered breathing and obstructive sleep apnea in children is largely misdiagnosed and easily overlooked.
+Sleep-disordered breathing and obstructive sleep apnea in children are largely misdiagnosed and easily overlooked.
 While pediatric sleep disorders can come in varying degrees of severity, it is important to be able to recognize the signs of sleep disorders so that you can treat the symptoms and get to the bottom of the underlying causes.
-One of the most important factors in understanding how to identify sleep disorders in children and find the solutions, are knowing how much sleep they should be getting for their age.
+One of the most important factors in understanding how to identify sleep disorders in children and find the solutions is knowing how much sleep they should be getting for their age.

 1 – 4 weeks old: Newborns should be getting about 16 – 17 hours of sleep a day.
 Typically awake for periods of 1 – 3 hours, most newborns have not developed a ‘night & day’ sleep cycle.
 Periods of wakefulness can vary at all hours of the day.